 This is supposed to be a sweet dish.
 If you’d prefer it to be less sweet, you can omit the sugar from the filling, or reduce it.
 Adding some savory seasonings is also an option.
 A sprinkle of black pepper and garlic powder would change the flavor profile to be more savory.

 You will be so glad that you decided to make this sweet potato casserole this year!
 Enjoy the sweet, creamy side dish with your family, and be sure to pin this so you always have the easy recipe.

 Did you make this?
 Be sure to leave a review below and tag me on Facebook, Instagram, or Pinterest!

 - 4 cups chopped sweet potatoes cubed into 1-inch

 - ½ cup milk 2%

 - 3 tablespoons butter cold and diced, Note 1

-- ¾ cup toasted pecans coarsely chopped, Note 2
+- ¾ cup pecans toasted, roughly chopped, Note 2

 - To make the streusel topping, combine the brown sugar with flour.
 Cut in the cold butter or use your hands to rub the butter into the mixture until you get a coarse crumb (pea sized crumb).
 Stir in the pecans and set aside.